-The Mineral Station Framework Plan is intended to provide direction to the city's efforts to improve South Santa Fe Drive (US 85) and the Santa Fe and Mineral Avenue intersection, and to guide future planning and decision-making for this area of the city.
-Future decision-making in this area of the city has the potential to enhance the fiscal health and sustainability of the city, and to continue to strengthen the city's sense of community and its livability.
+The Mineral Station Framework is intended to provide direction with the city's efforts to improve South Santa Fe Drive (US 85) and the Santa Fe and Mineral Avenue intersection, and to guide future planning and decisionmaking for this area of the city.
+Future decisionmaking in this area of the city has the potential to enhance the fiscal health and sustainability of the city, and to continue to strengthen the city's sense of community and its livability.